 Admission to the University does not guarantee admission to teacher education.
-Note: No education courses beyond 115 may be taken without admission to teacher education.
+Note: Only EDUC 115 and 230 and EDEC 150 may be taken without admission to teacher education.
 To be considered for admission, a student must complete the following criteria:

-- Satisfactory completion of at least 36 credit hours of university/college coursework - 2.75 overall GPA - Appropriate grade point average as required: Completed GEP courses - a grade of "C" or higher (ENGL 111S, 112S, 115S, and quantitative reasoning course required)
+- Satisfactory completion of at least 36 credit hours of university/college coursework - 2.75 overall GPA - Appropriate grade point average as required: Completed GEP courses - a grade of C or higher (ENGL 111S, 112S, 115S, and quantitative reasoning course required)

-Completed Related Studies courses - a grade of "C" or higher (PSYC 101 required)
+Completed Related Studies courses - a grade of C or higher (PSYC 101 required)

-Completed Professional Education courses - 3.0 average and a grade of "C" or higher (EDUC 115 is required)
+Completed Professional Education courses - 3.0 average and a grade of C or higher (EDUC 115 is required)